From the German Interior and FBI-NY lawful access proposals to the prospect of meaningful IT privacy for all.

 In a World increasingly full of enraged individuals and a reduced cost to cause great human harm, this lawful hacking capability serves a critical and invaluable function as it enables democratic security agencies to investigate suspects that use unbreakable encryption and anonymization apps to successfully skirt the execution of lawful access requests approved through a due legal process.

-Nonetheless, lawful hacking has substantial criticality and disadvantages for both suspects, general citizens, and investigators.
+Nonetheless, lawful hacking has substantial and critical disadvantages for both suspects, general citizens, and investigators.

-Fifthly, and most crucially, the utility of lawful hacking to nations relies on ensuring that no device in the market exists, no matter at what price, that is beyond their hacking capability or one of its most powerful allies.
-So that the most dangerours criminals have to resort to way less efficient and slower means of communication.
-Therefore nations have spent and keep spending huge amounts of money and intelligence activity to break everything – down to operating system, CPU designs, fabrication processes, and even standards and certifications – to ensure that every single computing has at least one remotely-exploitable critical vulnerability at any given time.
+Fifthly, and most crucially, the utility of lawful hacking to nations relies on ensuring that no device in the market exists, no matter at what price, is beyond their own hacking capability or that of one of its most powerful allies.
+So that the most dangerous criminals have to resort to way less efficient and slower means of communication.
+Therefore nations have spent and keep spending huge amounts of money and intelligence activity to break everything – down to an operating system, CPU designs, fabrication processes, and even standards and certifications – to ensure that every single computing has at least one remotely-exploitable critical vulnerability at any given time.

 Mitigating the Downsides of Lawful Hacking

 In order to mitigate such downsides of lawful hacking, mostly for the law enforcement side, western democracies have been periodically proposing various implementations of the 2 main class of alternatives to lawful hacking, key/data escrow solutions or state-mandated backdoors, i.e. technical requirements in IT products that guarantee remote access for lawful enforcement.
 There is, however, a very well documented and wide consensus of experts for over 30 years that affirms, rightly we believe, that any foreseeable implementation of such solutions would create unacceptable additional risks of abuse to the privacy of citizens, and cybersecurity in general.